eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 'inf' for infinity.
 Recognised units: ns, us, ms, s, min, hr, day.

 The default value is: "1 s".

-#### //CycloneDDS/Domain/Internal/AuxiliaryBandwidthLimit
-Number-with-unit

-This element specifies the maximum transmit rate of auxiliary traffic not bound to a specific channel, such as discovery traffic, as well as auxiliary traffic related to a certain channel if that channel has elected to share this global AuxiliaryBandwidthLimit.
-Bandwidth limiting uses a leaky bucket scheme.
-The default value "inf" means Cyclone DDS imposes no limitation, the underlying operating system and hardware will likely limit the maimum transmit rate.

-The unit must be specified explicitly.
-Recognised units: Xb/s, Xbps for bits/s or XB/s, XBps for bytes/s; where X is an optional prefix: k for 10^3, Ki for 2<sup>10</sup>, M for 10<sup>6</sup>, Mi for 2<sup>20</sup>, G for 10<sup>9</sup>, Gi for 2<sup>30</sup>.

-The default value is: "inf".

 #### //CycloneDDS/Domain/Internal/BuiltinEndpointSet